NordLandeW/DyNode-docs/docs/en/about.md

 ------------

-Made by NagaseIori x NordLandeW
+Created by NagaseIori x NordLandeW

 :::

-## License & Copyrights
+## License and Copyright

 Most of the art assets used by DyNode are from the game Dynamix, produced by C4Cat Entertainment Limited.

+DyNode is licensed under the MIT License.

+Most of the art assets used by DyNode come from the game Dynamix, produced by C4Cat Entertainment Limited.

 DyNode is licensed under the MIT License.